-I have been writing furiously for thirteen years and have five novels and four collections of short fiction published on Amazon Kindle; my collections and three of my novels are also available as paperbacks.
+I have been writing furiously for fourteen years and have five novels and four collections of short fiction published on Amazon Kindle; my collections and three of my novels are also available as paperbacks.
 I post short fiction regularly on my blog as well as writing about real life and reviewing books and television.

 I have been interviewed as a guest of other bloggers, but not yet on radio or television.
 Here are some questions I might be asked.

 Yes, I like to scribble when I’m in the garden, beach hut, or with my feet up indoors.
 I always have a notebook with me so I can sit in a coffee shop people watching and eavesdropping…